 If you’re not yet convinced, here are a few more benefits.
-For the fat content, we’re replacing butter with coconut oil which we know has a myriad of health benefits including regulating your metabolism and aids digestion.
-It’s also thought to lower cholesterol levels.
-Sticky medjool dates and maple sryup are natural sweeteners and help to combine the mixture.
-Rice bubbles are all about the crunch factor and the perfect gluten-free ingredient.
-If like me, you’re always looking for healthy treats to add to your children’s lunch boxes, these are great to make on the weekend and can be enjoyed throughout the week.
-The date balls keep well for at least a week if stored in the refrigerator.
+I’ve replaced the butter with coconut oil which we know has a host of health benefits like, regulating your metabolism and aiding digestion.
+Sticky medjool dates and maple sryup provide natural sweeteners and help to combine the mixture.
+The rice bubbles give them crunch and texture.
+When I’m feeling fancy, I’ll Jackson Pollack them with melted chocolate, although they’re perfectly good without, too.
+The date balls will keep well for at least a week stored in the refrigerator.
 I hope you’ll give these a go.

 Gluten-free chocolate date rice-pop balls

 - 3 tablespoons maple syrup